Generating Natural Language Queries for More Effective Systematic Review Screening Prioritisation: Main Results

 We further explore how the fusion of results from both Boolean and generated queries impacts the effectiveness of screening prioritisation.
 In Figure~\ref{fig:ablation_gain_loss}, we compare the effectiveness of using Boolean queries and generated queries separately versus using their fused results for screening prioritisation.

 The results indicate that the fusion, on average, consistently outperforms using the generated query alone, but it is not always more effective than using the Boolean queries alone.
-This suggests that the effectiveness of Boolean queries should not be overlooked.
+The effectiveness of Boolean queries should not be overlooked.
 When comparing results across the two generation models, we observe that the effectiveness gains over Boolean queries obtained tend to be more stable when ChatGPT is used.
-This suggests that using ChatGPT in query generation may contribute to more consistent improvements when the results are combined with those from Boolean queries.
+Using ChatGPT in query generation may thus contribute to more consistent improvements when the results are combined with those from Boolean queries.